Vestre Landsret

 The Vestre Landsret (High Court of Western Denmark) is one of Denmark's two High Courts, along with the Østre Landsret (High Court of Eastern Denmark).
 Both High Courts function both as a civil and criminal court of first instance and a civil and criminal appellate court for cases from the subordinate courts.

 The Vestre Landsret sits in Viborg but has chambers in larger western cities, used only for criminal cases.
 It has jurisdiction over all County Courts in Jutland.
 A County Court decision can always be appealed to a High Court - if the disputed claim exceeds DKK 10.000.
-First instance civil cases may only be brought before the High Court if the disputed claim exceeds DKK 1.000.000.

 The Vestre Landsret has one President and 38 judges.
 Like the Østre Landsret, it is split into chambers, each consisting of three High Court judges.
-Though the President of the High Court appoints a presiding judge for each chamber, all decisions are reached by a simple majority, in all types of cases.
+Although the President of the High Court appoints a presiding judge for each chamber, all decisions are reached by a simple majority, in all types of cases.